gulmert89/gulmert89/README.md

 [![CV](https://img.shields.io/badge/CV-Featured-orange)](https://dar.vin/mg-cv)
 [![CV0](https://img.shields.io/badge/CV-Plain-green)](https://dar.vin/mg-cv0)

 Alright.
 After listing all the cool features & fancy keywords, now we can have some real chat if you like.
 Feel free to send me a message about anything!
-I also would be thrilled to talk about deep learning and computer vision subjects.
+I also would be thrilled to talk about deep learning and computer vision subjects.<br>
 Wish you a journey full of excitements and fun! 🏴‍☠️